tandyuk/ansible-logging-playbook/README.md

 =====
 As I develop this logging system, it will start very much tuned to my exact setup.

+Recently I have moved the logstash configs to a more defined format for the aggregator host:

+1?-xxxxx.conf:  Define local file (and other) inputs, for logging the local system.

+2?-xxxxx.conf: Define inputs for logging from remote systems.

+Both these sets of inputs are expected to set a type on the input, which will then match the relevant

+3?-xxxxx.conf: Define filters for certain formats.

+Big gap for future changes

+9?-xxxxx.conf: Define outputs.

 Over time I hope to move the majority of 'my setup' to hosts and site.yml so that this is easily customisable and deployable for others.